Thinkful-Ed/starter-node-express-postgresql/README.md

 1. Fork and clone this repository.
 2. Run `cp .env.sample .env`.
 3. Update your `.env` file with a connection URL to your Render database instance.
-The connection URL can be found in your Render database instance details (e.g. `"postgres://myfakedatabase:8t6FiWqSDF8GsR--7mrun245I9TofnWd@fakepostgres.db.render.com:5432/myfakedatabase"`).
-Make sure to append `?ssl=true` to the end of the URL to ensure a secure connection (e.g. `"postgres://myfakedatabase:8t6FiWqSDF8GsR--7mrun245I9TofnWd@fakepostgres.db.render.com:5432/myfakedatabase?ssl=true"`).
+The connection URL can be found in your Render database instance details (e.g., `"postgres://myfakedatabase:8t6FiWqSDF8GsR--7mrun245I9TofnWd@fakepostgres.db.render.com:5432/myfakedatabase"`).
+Make sure to append `?ssl=true` to the end of the URL to ensure a secure connection (e.g., `"postgres://myfakedatabase:8t6FiWqSDF8GsR--7mrun245I9TofnWd@fakepostgres.db.render.com:5432/myfakedatabase?ssl=true"`).
 4. Run `npm install` to install project dependencies.
 5. Run `npm run start:dev` to start your server in development mode.
 6. In your browser or Postman, navigate to `localhost:5000/products`.
 If your server is running properly, you should get back the following JSON response: